certified translations for uscis

 • Medical records used in immigration filings

-It’s also important to translate everything on the document—not just the main text.
-Stamps, seals, signatures, handwritten notes—those all count too.
+It’s also important to translate everything on the document—not the text.
+Stamps, seals, signatures, notes—those all count too.

 A Small Detail That Can Cause a Big Delay

-Your birth certificate contains a small seal which displays text in a foreign language at its bottom.
-You translate the main text but ignore the seal.
-From your perspective, it may seem unimportant.
+Your birth certificate contains a seal which displays text in a language at its bottom.
+You translate the text.
+Ignore the seal.
+From your perspective it may seem unimportant.
 The document becomes incomplete because the immigration officer needs that information which you have not provided.
 The process for Requests for Evidence (RFEs) begins through this method.

 Common Mistakes Applicants Make

-There are a few patterns that show up again and again.
-If you can avoid these, you’re already ahead.
+There are patterns that show up again and again.
+If you can avoid these you’re already ahead.

-Online tools can give a rough idea of meaning, but they don’t meet USCIS requirements and don’t include certification.
+• Using machine translation tools.
+Online tools can give an idea of meaning.
+They don’t meet USCIS requirements and don’t include certification.

-Everything visible needs to be translated—even stamps and side notes.
+• Skipping parts of the document.
+Everything visible needs to be translated—stamps and side notes.

-Without the translator’s signed declaration, your translation isn’t considered valid.
+• Missing certification statement.
+Without the translator’s signed declaration your translation isn’t considered valid.

-If the original document is hard to read, the translation may be questioned too.
+• Submitting low-quality scans.
+If the original document is hard to read the translation may be questioned too.

-These are small details, but they can create unnecessary back-and-forth with USCIS.
+These are details.
+They can create unnecessary back-and-forth with USCIS.

-The United States Citizenship and Immigration Services prohibits the practice which exists as a standard procedure.
-The process of self-translation carries a risk of presenting biased results because it becomes difficult to identify essential formatting and certification requirements.
+The United States Citizenship and Immigration Services prohibits the practice which exists as a procedure.
+The process of self-translation carries a risk of presenting results because it becomes difficult to identify formatting and certification requirements.

-The possibility of making minor errors exists for you despite your strong English proficiency.
-Many applicants choose to obtain their translations from professional services which understand immigration requirements.
+The possibility of making errors exists for you despite your English proficiency.
+Many applicants choose to obtain their translations from services which understand immigration requirements.

 What a Professional Service Typically Handles

-When you work with an experienced translation provider, they usually take care of:
+When you work with a translation provider they usually take care of:

 • Translating every line of the document

-• Matching names and spellings with your official records
+• Matching names and spellings with your records

 • Formatting the translation clearly